caido/documentation/src/concepts/plugins/plugin_basics.md

 ### Manifest

 The `manifest.json` configuration file defines the plugin package structure and also contains metadata used by the Caido installer.

 The properties, values and their necessity of inclusion vary dependent on their component association (_frontend or backend_).

-#### Manifest Contents

 Within the first data object: